When your firm is looking at investing in new tech, how do you choose a solution that will deliver long-term value to your teams?

 When it comes to tech solutions for investment banks, the build vs buy question is always top of mind.

 Historically, banks would invest considerable resources on building their internal tech stack.
-However, with the rise of more specialized third-party solutions, we found that more and more investment banks are looking outward instead of building in-house.
+However, with the rise of more specialized third-party solutions, more and more investment banks are looking outward instead of building in-house.

 Building and maintaining an internal software solution can be a drain on resources.
 Despite the advantages of being able to customize a tool to your exact needs, building software in-house requires constant testing and maintenance when rolled out to front-line teams.

-There are some exceptions, such as Blackrock’s portfolio management software, Aladdin, or the GPT-based proprietary AI solutions coming from PwC, Goldman Sachs, or Bloomberg; however, opting to build across a variety of use-cases and teams can spread resources thin and lead to inconsistencies in quality across the board.
+There are some exceptions, such as Blackrock’s portfolio management software, Aladdin, or the GPT-based proprietary AI solutions coming from PwC, Goldman Sachs, or Bloomberg; however, opting to build across a variety of use-cases and teams can spread resources thin and lead to maintenance issues across your business down the line.

-In light of this difficulty, we found that close to 60% of digital transformation and IT teams are now sourcing over half of their tech stacks from external providers.
+In light of this difficulty, close to 60% of digital transformation and IT teams are now sourcing over half of their tech stacks from external providers.

 In this next section, we’ll look at how leading investment banks are evaluating these external providers.